DUNE-DAQ/daqconf/docs/Inspector.md

 ### `show-resources`

-Show Resource tree starting from the specified Resource
+Show ExcludableEntity tree starting from the specified ExcludableEntity

-First display s the state of the `Resource` itself and if it is a `ResourceSet` it follows down the tree of `contained_reources` down to the level specified (default is to go all the way).
+First display s the state of the `ExcludableEntity` itself and if it is a `ExcludableEntitySet` it follows down the tree of `contained_reources` down to the level specified (default is to go all the way).

 ```